ibi-group/otp-middleware/jmeter/README.md

 ### Starting JMeter GUI

-This script starts the jmeter gui and loads a simple example test script.
+This script starts the JMeter GUI and loads a test script.

 ```sh
 ./run-gui.sh